Frequently Asked Questions

 Although I live in Lake County, I make a donation to United Way through my workplace, which is located in another county.
 How can I be sure that my donation benefits my home community of Lake County

 If your workplace is located outside of Lake County and your employer runs a United Way fundraising campaign, please note the following:

 1) The ONLY way to ensure your gift benefits your home community is to specify United Way LAKE COUNTY.

 2) Write or type United Way LAKE COUNTY on your pledge form.

-4) If you are unsure, you can also make a direct donation online to us by clicking here or by texting the word LAKE to 41444.
+4) If you are unsure, you can also make a direct donation online to us by clicking here or by texting UWLC2020 to 44321.